 Treat yourself to a boosting Fraxel Therapy session.
 Take the years off and reverse the signs of ageing!

-The Fraxel Treatment that works from within, working on the skin cells below the surface to smooth out lines and wrinkles.
+At Brookdale’s Knutsford clinic, we offer Fraxel Laser Therapy Treatment that works from within, working on the skin cells below the surface to smooth out lines and wrinkles.
 With effective results, fractional lasering (known as Fraxel) is perfect for treating those niggling problem areas.

 How does Fraxel Therapy work?